 One of my favorite places in the state is South Bass Island and the small, bustling island town of Put-in-Bay.
-More than 700,000 visitors explore the island each year and for the past three years, I’ve made visiting a priority.
+Nearly one million visitors explore the island each year.
+I try to make visiting a priority.
 I just can’t pass up a chance to visit Put-in-Bay.
-I’ve visited with my family, my parents’ and this year, with my teen daughter and two of her friends.
-We made a day of it and we girls had a great time.

 When we got off the ferry, we walked up the hill towards the Island Bike and Cart Rental building to pick up our island transportation.
 I’m sure there are times when you may find a full-size vehicle helpful on the island, but for most visitors, a golf cart or bikes are more convenient.
 Parking is limited and it’s a lot easier to get around with a golf cart.
 If you’re headed to the island with plans to stick to downtown Put-in-Bay, you may opt to ride the bus or take a taxi, as everything is easily walkable for most people.
 You’ll find both the bus and taxi at the top of the hill as you exit the ferry.

 We didn’t arrive until early afternoon and the girls and I were starving.
 Our first stop was to a fairly new restaurant, The Old Forge Cafe and Creperie.
 The restaurant opened last year and offers a unique dining experience.
 The building that was once a blacksmith shop, has undergone extensive renovations and the transformation is impressive.
 The space is amazing and the food…oh my goodness….just take my word for it and order the Crazy Sam savory crepe.
 My mouth waters just thinking about it.
 If you spend the night on the island, you may want to pop in to try the breakfast menu which I’ve heard is pretty incredible.
 I just can’t imagine anything better than what I ate for lunch.